skaderli/WaveBreaking/README.rst

         large = events[events.area >= events.area.quantile(0.9)]

-Transform to xarray.DataArray:
+Transform to DataArray:
 ~~~~~~~~~~

 To calculate and visualize the occurrence of RWB events, it comes in handy to transform the coordinates of the events into a xarray.DataArray.
 The "to_xarray" function flags every grid cell where an event is present with the value 1.
 Before the transformation, it is suggested to classify the events first and only use for example stratospheric events.

 .. code-block:: python

-        #classify events
+        # classify events
         stratospheric = streamers[streamers.mean_var >= 2]

-        #transform to xarray.DataArray
+        # transform to xarray.DataArray
         flag_array = wb.to_xarray(data=smoothed,
                                   events=stratospheric)